Turkey’s ruling party leads local elections but loses Ankara

 The killings weren’t caused by “simple animosity,” but happened when the volunteers tried to enforce the law requiring ballots to be marked in private voting booths instead of out in the open, Karamollaoglu tweeted.

-Speaking to reporters after he voted, Erdogan said he was sad about the deaths and didn’t want them to become a cause for “a questioning or a judgment between political parties.”

 Two other people were killed in fighting in the southern city of Gaziantep.
-Fights related to local elections in several provinces also produced dozens of injuries, Turkey’s official Anadolu news agency reported.
-The exact causes of the fights remained unclear.
+Fights related to local elections in several provinces also produced dozens of injuries, Anadolu reported.
 Election campaigning was highly polarized, with Erdogan and other officials using hostile rhetoric toward opposition candidates.

 Erdogan’s ruling party had renewed an alliance with the country’s nationalist party to increase votes.
 Opposition parties also coordinated strategies and put forward candidates under alliances in an effort to maximize the chances of unseating members of the AKP.